TeksuSiK/hackintosh-z270/README.md

 #### Wired
 Intel NICs (82578, 82579, I217, I218 and I219) are supported.
 To use other NICs you must use a different kexts.
 #### Wireless
-Fenvi T919 wireless card works out of the box without any kexts and supports features like AirDrop, Continuity etc.
+Fenvi T919 wireless card works on Somona after applying OCLP root patches and supports features like AirDrop, Continuity, etc. Before Sonoma, it works out of the box.

+## Security
+This build has security features such as Secure Boot, System Integrity Protection, and Apple Mobile File Integrity disabled due to the application of OpenCore Legacy Patcher patches.
+FileVault is also unavailable.

 ## Installation
  1. Use [this](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) guide to create USB with macOS recovery.
  2. Clone this repository and copy "BOOT" and "OC" directories to "EFI" directory on your USB.
- 3. Modify "MLB", "ROM", "SystemSerialNumber" and "SystemUUID" in EFI/OC/config.plist using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) script with iMac18,3 SMBIOS.
+ 3. Modify "MLB", "ROM", "SystemSerialNumber" and "SystemUUID" in EFI/OC/config.plist using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) script with iMac19,1 SMBIOS.
 You can find more detailed instructions [here](https://dortania.github.io/OpenCore-Install-Guide/config.plist/kaby-lake.html#platforminfo).
  4. Follow [Dortania](https://dortania.github.io/OpenCore-Post-Install/) post-install guide.

 ## Credits